FlexMeasures/flexmeasures-plugin-template/Readme.md

 To make your work publicly available (and also pip-installable), publish it to Pypi.
 We suggest going through the above section to install your plugin locally first.

-Here is the neecessary code you should run:
+Here is the necessary code you should run:

 ```
 rm -rf build/* dist/*